 |Low||.66 mm or lower|

 If you’re looking for durable and affordable strings – which we recommend beginners do since beginners won’t be able to utilize more advanced strings anyways – our number 1 pick would be the BG-65.
 Other great options also include BG-65 Titanium and Nanogy-95.
-There’s a lot more information you don’t want to miss out on in our Complete Guide to Yonex Badminton Strings and Victor and Ashaway Badminton Strings.
+There’s a lot more information you don’t want to miss out on in our articles The Complete Guide to Yonex Badminton Strings and The Complete Guide to Victor and Ashaway Badminton Strings.

 5. String Misalignment